nicmaxcarter/elite-landscapes/README.md

-# elite-landscapes
+# Elite Landscapes Website

-a repo for the current version of Elite Landsapes website
+This is the original repo for the development and ongoing version control of Elite Landscape's website.

+Designed by Max, and jointly developed by Max Carter and Matt Ritter.